Wing Span 33ft 8in / 10.24m

 The fuselage is of monocoque construction and manufactured in three main sections.
 The swept-back wings are two spar stressed skin structures covered with heavy gauge skin thereby ensuring a perfectly smooth finish and providing for the necessary stiffness of the internal structure.
 The tail is a multi spar swept back structure built in one piece.

-HHA’s fleet consists of ten ex Swiss Air Force MK58 aircraft, and, whilst being an “old” platform, have a performance capability in excess of many more modern ground attack aircraft.
-Furthermore, they are equipped with Radar Warning Receivers (RWR), Chaff and Flare dispensers and are capable of carrying the latest ACMI and Electronic Warfare (EW) pods.
-Usually configured with up to four external fuel tanks and / or EW pods, these fuel loads permit between one and two-and-a-half hours on-station flying time.
-Maintained with the usual Swiss precision, the aircraft have very low flying hours, the fleet leader having reached approx only half its projected life.
+HHA’s fleet consists of ten modified ex Swiss Air Force MK58 aircraft, which, whilst being a legacy platform, have a performance capability in excess of many more modern ground attack aircraft.
+The aircraft have been modified with electric start and a Garmin glass cockpit suite encompassing ACAS, TAWS, Mode S, dual 8.33 VHF & UHF radios and Rad Alt.
+Furthermore, they are equipped with Radar Warning Receivers (RWR), Chaff & Flare dispensers and are capable of carrying the latest internally or externally mounted Threat Emulation, Simulation and Replication systems.
+Usually configured with up to four external fuel tanks and / or EW pods, these fuel loads permit between one and three hours flying time.
+Maintained to exacting standards with a comprehensive support infrastructure, the aircraft exhibit very low flying hours & fatigue, the fleet average being 2500hrs total time, less than a quarter of their projected life.

 The Hunter is an aircraft admired by both its pilots and the spectator alike, combining a robust, timeless and graceful design with flawless handling and superlative performance.